huseyinyilmaz/placebo/doc/index.rst

                                 'title': 'The Matrix'}

-After having all the data in place we can use our placebo class to decorate our test functions like this.
-In first method, we directly used the placebo object.
-In the second method we changed the status of the object to 500 and tested the error case.
-Notice how logic for mocking the endpoint and test is seperated.
+After having all the data in place, we can use our placebo to decorate our test functions like this.

 .. code-block:: python